lavieled/DL_Beer_Project/README.md

 1. Get Anaconda with Python 3, follow the instructions according to your OS (Windows/Mac/Linux) at [link](https://www.anaconda.com/download)
 2. Install the packages bellow.
-3. Alternatively, you can use [requirements.txt](./requirements.txt) and run 'pip install -r requirements.txt'.

 ### Core Deep Learning & Computer Vision